 We’ve all been there.
 You’re hanging out with friends, someone mentions getting a tattoo, and the next thing you know, you’re all packed into the nearest tattoo shop picking out flash.
 (Flash tattoos are the completed designs you see displayed on the walls of a tattoo studio.
-Sometimes they’re kept in binders, too.)
+They are often kept in binders, too.)

 As exciting as it seems in the moment, getting a tattoo without putting any thought into it isn’t the best idea.
 While not everyone suffers from tattoo regret, 75 percent of tattooed individuals polled said they regretted at least one of their tattoos.

-One good way you can avoid regretting a tattoo is putting a lot of thought into the design and making sure it’s personally meaningful to you.
+One good way you can avoid regretting a tattoo is by putting a lot of thought into the design and ensuring it’s personally meaningful to you.
 If you choose a design that has personal significance instead of jumping on the tattoo bandwagon with your friends, you’ll be less likely to second guess your decision to get inked later on.